Posted on 5/31/2020

 252-261-8891

 Shimmying on down the Outer Banks coast, you'll find the quaint village of Buxton.
-While Buxton is most known for being home to the nations tallest lighthouse, Cape Hatteras Beach Light, it also is home to a wide array of plants, animals, birds, reptiles, and more!
+While Buxton is most known for being home to the nation’s tallest lighthouse, Cape Hatteras Beach Light, it also is home to a wide array of plants, animals, birds, reptiles, and more!
 To protect the precious life that exists on Hatteras Island, the Buxton Woods was preserved, which borders Cape Hatteras National Seashore protected land.

 This reserve encompasses 1,007 acres and is the largest remaining contiguous tract of Maritime Evergreen Forest on the Atlantic Coast.
 With dwarf palmettos scattered about the trails, the overall vibe of Buxton Woods varies from other northern OBX reserves.

-Interesting fact: Buxton Woods has the only Maritime Shrub Swamp in the entire world!
+Buxton Woods has the only Maritime Shrub Swamp in the entire world!

 4281 Irvin Garrish Hwy - Ocracoke Campground, Ocracoke Island

 A short but sweet trail, boasting the highest points on the entire island, Hammock Hills is a great stop on your trip to Ocracoke!
 The 0.8-mile trail begins at the entrance of Ocracoke Campground and will take you along pines and salt marshes.
-A bird-lover's dream, this trail not only offers many wildlife viewing opportunity, but will also have information along the way on the flora and fauna of the area.
+A bird-lover's dream, this trail not only offers many wildlife viewing opportunities, but will also have information along the way on the flora and fauna of the area.

 Pack a bag and take a day trip to Ocracoke!
-Be sure to check the ferry schedule, and get to the docking station early!
+Be sure to check the ferry schedule and get to the docking station early!

 More trails to explore: